AdobeDocs/experience-manager-cloud-service.en/help/security/customer-managed-keys.md

 Provider managed keys can create concerns for businesses in sectors such as finance, healthcare, and government, where strict regulations demand comprehensive control over data security.
 Without control over key management, organizations face challenges in meeting compliance requirements, implementing custom security policies, and ensuring complete data sovereignty.

 The introduction of Customer-Managed Keys (CMK) addresses these concerns by empowering AEM customers with full control over their encryption keys.
-By using Azure Private Link, AEM CS securely connects to the customer's Azure Key Vault, allowing them to manage the lifecycle of their encryption keys—covering key creation, rotation, and revocation.
+By authenticating via Microsoft Entra ID (formerly Azure Active Directory), AEM CS securely connects to the customer's Azure Key Vault, allowing them to manage the lifecycle of their encryption keys—covering key creation, rotation, and revocation.

 CMK provides several advantages: